Gyungbu/beta_meta/README.md

 - For script:

-    Run the command below for `/script/beta_meta_scritp/beta_meta.py`:
+    Run the command below in the `/script/beta_meta_scritp/` directory:

 		python beta_meta.py

 - For exe:

-    When you double-click the `/exe/beta_meta_exe/BetaMeta.exe` file, the application will be executed.
+    When you double-click the `/exe/beta_meta_exe/beta_meta.exe` file, the application will be executed.

 When Beta-Meta is executed as above, the file `meta_output.xlsx` & `meta_forestplot.png` will be created or modified in the `output` folder (`/script/beta_meta_scritp/output/` or `/exe/beta_meta_exe/output/`).